its-riyasingh/its-riyasingh/README.md

 ---

 ## 👋 About Me
-🎓 Computer Science graduate- Building analytics solutions with **SQL, Python, Power BI and Excel**, backed by hands-on experience in dashboard development and data visualization.
+🎓 B.Tech Computer Science and Engineering graduate- Building analytics solutions with **SQL, Python, Power BI and Excel**, backed by hands-on experience in dashboard development and data visualization.

 🚀 My current work revolves around **Customer Analytics**, **Retail Analytics**, and dashboard development using real-world business datasets.